seakhtar/nsf-sbir/_timeline/step-1.md

 - **Seed stage:** Your small business is working on a new product or service enabled by innovative, early-stage technology.
 - **Pre-traction:** You have evidence that your product or service could meet an important, unmet need for your customers.
 - **High-risk:** Your product is based on unproven technology that needs further testing (and funding for that testing).
-- **Scale:** If you successfully bring your product to market, it could form the foundation for a scalable business and make a large impact in your target market.
+- **Scale:** If you successfully bring your product or service to market, it could form the foundation for a scalable business and make a large impact in your target market.

 **Portfolio**

-You can check out our [portfolio](#) to see what companies we’ve recently funded.
+Check out our [portfolio](#) to see what companies we’ve recently funded.

 **Technology topic areas**

+Review this list of technology topic areas (sectors we fund) to see which best aligns with your company's work.
+If none of the technology topic areas quite reflects your work, but you feel your company is otherwise a good fit, you can apply under the Other Topics (OT) category.

 {% include tech-topics.html %}